JoinCODED/WS-React-M4-React-Query-Usage/Tasks/TASK-React-Query-Pets/README.md

 ### Adopting a Pet

-1. We will move our adopt function to the store so we can access it anywhere in our app.
-Move the function to the store.
+1. We will update the adopt function to use the `adopt` function from our `pets APIs`.
-2. In `PetItem.js` import our store and replace the function that's coming from props to our function that we did in the store.
+2. In `PetItem.js` import our `pets APIs` and replace the function that's coming from props to a new `useMutation` function that update the pet, its a "put" type of call.

 ### Not Observing the Change?

-1. There's a component that needs to be marked as an observer, can you know which one it is and mark it as an observer?
-2. Don't forget to `import { observer } from "mobx-react";`.
+1. If you are not observing the change, you can invalidate the list query `key` to get the new data.